SambhavS/Phase/README.md

 Strings must be represented with one quote to begin them and one quote to end them.
 For example, `'Hello'` is a valid string.
 Parenthesis and single quotes must be escaped with the backslash.
 The load function automatically escapes all single quotes and parenthesis in the file it is given.

+**None**
+`None` is Phase's null value.
+Functions that don't return anything explicitly return None.
+None is falsey.

 **Lists**

 Lists can hold data of different types.
 When instantiating a list literal, elements should be separated by spaces.
 For example, `[1 2 3]` is a valid list.

 **User-defined Functions**

 Users can define their own functions use the `def` keyword (see details below).
 User-defined functions are called with the same syntax and rules as builtin functions.
 Functions are NOT treated as first class objects and higher order functions are therefore not permitted.
-Function names can't be T or F, can't contain single quotes, and must start with a letter or underscore.
+Helper functions may be defined and used within user-defined functions.
+Function names can't be reserved words (keywords, special functions, T, F, None), can't contain single quotes or parenthesis, and must start with a letter or underscore.

 ## Special Functions
 **prn**